-On behalf of the volunteers and staff of the National Capital Area Council and Camp William B. Snyder, thank you for choosing Camp Snyder as your summer camp for 2024.
+On behalf of the volunteers and staff of the National Capital Area Council and Camp William B. Snyder, thank you for choosing Camp Snyder as your summer camp for 2025.
 We are very excited to have you at Camp with us this summer and hope you are just as excited.
-This year's theme at camp is "CWBS Superheroes", so get your superpowers ready as we save the day!
+This year's theme at camp is "Weird Science", so get ready to join our mad scientists in our outdoor laboratory for a summer full of fun!!